androguard/androguard/docs/intro/use_jadx.rst

 Instead of using the internal decompiler DAD, you can also use JADX_.

+Install JADX as described at it's website.
+Make sure that the :code:`jadx` executable is in :code:`$PATH`.
+Otherwise you might set the argument when calling :meth:`~androguard.decompiler.decompiler.DecompilerJADX`.

 Here is a short demo code, how JADX can be used:

 .. code-block:: python